 Debut: Chapter 906 (Manga), Episode 885 (Anime)

 The mysterious individual that the Five Elder Stars answer to.
-So far he or she is A Riddle Wrapped in a Mystery Inside an Enigma.
 Their very existence is a massive spoiler, so all entries for this character are unmarked.

-- Ambiguous Gender: While it's also difficult to know if it even matters, the silhouette they presented during their introduction was deliberately hard to read for gender, and knowing the One Piece world it could easily be either.
+- Ambiguous Gender: While it's also difficult to know if it even matters, the silhouette they present during their introduction is deliberately hard to read for gender, and knowing the One Piece world it could easily be either.

-- Ambiguously Human: A very thin build, unusual ringed eyes, and revered by the Five Elders with an almost god-like reverence casts a most foreboding appearance.
-Just look at his picture: where does his head begin?
-Is he incredibly tall with a small head and long arm?
+- Ambiguously Human: A very thin build, unusual ringed eyes, and revered by the Five Elders with an almost god-like reverence that casts a most foreboding appearance.
+Just look at their picture: where does their head begin?
+Are they incredibly tall with a small head and long arm?
 Or is that a normal length arm with a big head?

-- Aristocrats Are Evil: The Five Elders are shown bowed to them and asked for whose "light" will be extinguished from history.
+- Aristocrats Are Evil: The Five Elders are shown bowing to them and asking for whose "light" will be extinguished from history.

 - Big Bad Ensemble: As the leader of the World Government, Imu is one the top candidates as the primary villain of the series alongside Blackbeard and Sakazuki.